lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 Well probably not.

-No, really it's silly ...
+No, really it's silly to think ...

 Look, OK *maybe* but there is not much we can do about it if so.

 THe AI *tools* that we have now, even the society-level AI models we are building as LLMS (something that *costs as much to construct as it costs to build a small town*) and millions a day to run, these are still limited tools.

-Unless an AGI is sitting quietly biding its time, LLMs are predicting the next word based on a huge training corpus/ We know how it works, and while emergent properties are obviously real, its a leap from emergent properties to General Intelligence.
-Evolution should not be that easy.
+Unless an AGI is sitting quietly inside ChatGPT biding its time, LLMs are predicting the next word based on a huge training corpus.
+We know how it works, and while emergent properties are obviously real, its a leap from emergent properties to General Intelligence.
+Evolution has not been that easy since the Cambrian Explosion.

 Ok.
 AI is a collection of tools.
 An LLM is an expression of AI, and an incredibly useful versatile tool that it is.
 And it is *very* likely to be used, used widely, and used with far less oversight than it deserves.

-But the biggest risks are the same old ones - lack of openness, lack  of voersight.
+And as ever, the biggest risks are the same old ones - lack of openness, lack  of oversight.

 What corpuses are used to build these LLMs.
 What do they contain?
 How much porn is in midjourney, how much nazi propaganda is in ChatGPT.
 Does it matter?
-That answer depends on the answer to how much porn or  Nazi propaganda should our children read, and under what context?
+That answer depends on the answer to how much porn or Nazi propaganda should our children read during their development?

 And how will these be used?
 Will LLMs and other IA tools be used to review CVs?
 To Review the statements made by CEOs?
 We know they are - and indeed there is a arms war going on in both those areas.
+AI will, if not is already, be used on the battlefield.
+A vision model that can count shoppers going into a mall is also capable of sitting behind a rifle in a bush.

 I wonder if the LLM trained in German will be different from those in French and English and Mandarin?
 I wonder if diff'ing those models is possible.

 How different will different LLMs react?
 How much is focused on the corpus used?
 On the *order* of corpus fed in?
+The academic questions around generative AI are enormous (and fun) but the real world questions are scary big.

 Is an LLM *ours*?